 No matter which cloud option a business considers, there are a host of critical “must-haves” that no DRaaS solution should be without.

 In today’s online, always-on economy, if your company’s IT systems are down, you’re offline – but not your competitors.
 That’s why the importance of a solid disaster recovery (DR) and business continuity (BC) plan can’t be stressed enogh.
-We’ve created an informative – and easy to read– white paper to help businesses sort through the maze of DR/BC options.

 As we’re fond of saying at Logicalis, “Hope is not a strategy.”
 Too many IT pros go home every night hoping that their organization won’t experience a disaster that will leave them scrambling to get their IT systems back online in a hurry.
 The fact is, disaster recovery and business continuity solutions require both a strategy and a financial commitment because not thinking about a disaster won’t stop it from happening.
 Today, with the myriad of technological solutions available, there is a combination of virtualization, replication, co-location, data-center-as-a-service, DRaaS, or cloud-to-cloud technologies that will suit nearly every enterprise organization, making a data protection strategy not only prudent, but a no brainer.
 It’s no longer a question of whether or not to implement a DR solution, but what form that solution should take.